 You may feel better after a few weeks of taking iron pills.
 But don't stop taking the pills.
 You'll need to keep taking them for several months to build up your iron stores.

 - Eat iron-rich foods each day.

-Iron-rich foods include meats, vegetables, and whole grains such as iron-fortified cereals.
+Iron-rich foods include meats, vegetables, whole grains, and fortified cereals.

 - Take iron on an empty stomach, if you can.

 Iron is absorbed best if you take it on an empty stomach.
 But in some people, iron supplements can cause problems such as stomach discomfort and constipation.